For many years, fire alarm systems in the United States have been monitored via telephone lines.

 Landline-monitored systems require two plain old telephone service (POTS) lines.
 Nowadays, businesses are starting to switch to Voice over Internet Protocol (VoIP) lines.
 VoIP lines tend to be less expensive and are more reliable than the traditional POTS lines.

 However, the issue with VOIP lines is that they’re not compatible with fire systems.
 Due to these compatibility issues, many business owners decide to keep their POTS lines.
-For business owners who want to move away from landline monitoring, The simplest way around the POTS line issue is to install a cellular communicator.
+But business owners can still move away from landline monitoring.
+The simplest way around the POTS line issue is to install a cellular communicator.

 New Technology In Commercial Fire Alarm Monitoring